UnitedHealth Says BlackCat Behind Change Healthcare Cyber Attack

 But the more data we have, the harder it is to manage.
 And when not organised effectively, your organisation’s most valuable data can become unreliable, inefficient and effectively useless.

 Luckily, master data management (MDM) is here to help.
 This article covers everything you need to know about master data management, exploring its meaning and architecture while giving real-world examples of MDM solutions in action.

-What is master data management in simple words?
+What is master data management (MDM)?
+Definition

 Some of the most common examples of master data include: